Effects of Marijuana on Sperm Motility

-Decreased number of sperm (sperm count)
+- Decreased number of sperm (sperm count)

 - Low volume of seminal fluid (the ejaculatory fluid that carries the sperm)

-Abnormally formed sperm
+- Abnormally formed sperm

 - Abnormal patterns of sperm movement (sperm motility)

 In particular, the researchers looked closely at the abnormal patterns of sperm motility.
 In order to fertilize an egg, sperm must “swim” up the female reproductive tract.
 Normally, just as the sperm approaches the egg, it begins to swim more vigorously.
 This is called hyperactivation.
 It is triggered when chemicals called anandamides bind to special receptors on the sperm cell.
 Under normal conditions, hyperactivation allows the sperm to swim vigorously enough to successfully fertilize the egg.